Book a bandThe award winning Show- & Marching band on your event, anywhere around the world!

-The Show- & Marchingband K&G has since 1962 competed eleven times in the World Music Contest (WMC) in Kerkrade, the Netherlands.
+The Show- & Marchingband K&G has since 1962 competed twelve times in the World Music Contest (WMC) in Kerkrade, the Netherlands.
 The WMC is a four yearly event bringing together tens of bands and orchestras from all over the world to contend for the championship in their class of performance.
 Since its first participation in 1962 the band has attained several outstanding results in this internationally highly rated competition, culminating in winning the overall championship in both the marching and show competitions during three editions of the WMC.
 Winning three times the ‘double’ in a row is up till now an unprecedented event in the history of the World Music Contest.

 Of course, the show cases in the band’s club house are richly filled with all medals, being won, and other evidence of appraisal awarded to the band.
 The latest distinction bestowed on the band was being awarded the Sudler Shield by the John Philip Sousa Foundation in the USA.
 The Show- & Marchingband K&G is the first European band that has been honored this way by the Foundation for its outstanding musical and show performance.

 The uniform of the members of the band is derived form the uniform of the United States Marine Corps.
 The perfection in drill and music playing is well appreciated by the public, as is the specific sound of the band.
 So, understandably, the Show- & Marchingband is very often invited back at several occasions.